GEM-benchmark/NL-Augmenter/transformations/gender_swap/README.md

 Bob wants to become a programmer, as his father. ↔️ Alice wants to become a programmer, as her mother.
 ```
 The word list is taken from [1](https://arxiv.org/abs/1807.11714) and was extended with two possessive pronouns: 'his' and 'her'.
+The name list is taken form the CheckList paper [3].

 ## What tasks does it intend to benefit?